scverse/scvi-tools/docs/user_guide/models/multivi.rst

 The advantages of multiVI are:

-    + Comprehensive in capabilities.
+- Comprehensive in capabilities.
 Able to perform DE gene, DA region analysis.

-    + Scalable to very large datasets (>1 million cells).
+- Scalable to very large datasets (>1 million cells).

-    + Once trained with sufficient multimodal data, able to accurately input missing modalities.
+- Once trained with sufficient multimodal data, able to accurately input missing modalities.

-The limitations of scVI include:
+The limitations of MultiVI include:

-    + Effectively requires a GPU for fast inference.
+- Effectively requires a GPU for fast inference.

 .. topic:: Tutorials: